ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Certificates in PKI using X.509 (PKIX) are used for a number of purposes, the most significant of which is the authentication of domain names.
-Thus, certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.
+Thus, certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in a certificate.
 Today, this verification is done through a collection of ad hoc mechanisms.
 This document describes a protocol that a certification authority (CA) and an applicant can use to automate the process of verification and certificate